xtuml/training/courses/xtUML Editor Developer Training/Welcome/Welcome.md

 	<li>Add new features and fix bugs in xtUML Editor</li>
 	<li>Create software that works in conjunction with xtUML Editor</li>
 </ul>

+If you have suggestions about this course, please post them in the forum.

 <hr style="color: #cccccc;" />